harryob2/trainingGrantApp/docs/file-management.md

 #### Upload Folder Configuration

-The application uses environment-specific upload folders to prevent deployment issues:
+The application uses environment-specific upload folders to prevent deployment issues where production deployments would overwrite uploaded files.

+**Problem Solved**: Previously, when deploying to production, the local development `uploads/` folder (which is empty in development) would overwrite the production uploads folder, causing all uploaded attachments to be lost.

+**Solution Implemented**: Environment-specific upload folders with dedicated production storage outside the project directory.

 ```python
 # Environment-specific configuration (config.py)